-The interactive Virtual St Kilda exhibit was undertaken in 2014 and was exhibited in Taigh Chearsabhagh, North Uist from 4th May – 27th July 2014, as part of the St Kilda Exhibition.
+Our virtual St Kilda exhibit took place in 2014 and was exhibited in Taigh Chearsabhagh Museum and Arts Centre, North Uist, from the 4th May – 27th July 2014, as part of their wider St Kilda Exhibition.

 St Kilda was declared by UNESCO as a World Heritage Site in 1986 for its natural heritage, and extended in 2004 to include its surrounding marine environment and in 2005 to recognise its importance as a cultural landscape.
 St Kilda is one of the few World Heritage Sites to hold mixed status for its natural and cultural qualities.